awsdocs/nice-dcv-admin-guide/doc_source/setting-up-production.md

    $ chown -R rlm:rlm /opt/nice/rlm
    ```

-## Step 2: Get the RLM Server's Host ID<a name="hostid-rlm"></a>
+## Step 2: Get the host ID for the RLM server<a name="hostid-rlm"></a>

 After you install the RLM server, you must get the RLM server's host ID\.
-You'll need to provide this host ID when purchasing a perpetual license or subscription\.
+You need to provide this host ID when purchasing a perpetual license or subscription\.

-### Get the RLM Server Host ID on Windows<a name="hostid-rlm-windows"></a>
+### Get the RLM server host ID on Windows<a name="hostid-rlm-windows"></a>

-**To get the server's host ID, open the command prompt,**
+**To get the the host ID for the server, open the command prompt,**
 Navigate to `C:\RLM\`, and then run the following command\.

 ```
 C:\> rlmutil.exe rlmhostid ether
 ```

-The command returns the RLM server's host ID as follows\.
+The command returns the host ID for the RLM server is as follows\.

 ```
 Hostid of this machine: 06814example
 ```

-Record the host ID\.
+Make note of the host ID\.
 You need it for the next step\.

-### Get the RLM Server Host ID on Linux<a name="hostid-rlm-linux"></a>
+### Get the RLM server host ID on Linux<a name="hostid-rlm-linux"></a>

 **To get the server's host ID**
 Navigate to `/opt/nice/rlm/`, and run the following command\.